 Mandark gets an episode like this in "Sun, Surf and Science", in which he competes in a surfing contest to impress Dee Dee, using science to create his own surfboard and to sabotage the contest with mines and robotic sharks.
 Dexter, incidentally, does not appear in this episode at all.

-Mandark would later get a whole set of episodes focusing on him, like "A Mandark Day" or "A boy named Sue".
+Mandark would later get a whole set of episodes focusing on him, like "A Mandark Cartoon" or "A Boy Named Sue".

 Most of the Loads and Loads of Characters in The Simpsons have had their day in the limelight, most times more than once.
-Usually these take the form of "Minor Character has some kind of problem and needs to stay with the Simpsons temporarily."
-Like Groundskeeper Willie, Gil, and Otto the Bus Driver.
+Usually these take the form of "minor character has some kind of problem and needs to stay with the Simpsons temporarily", like with Groundskeeper Willie, Gil, and Otto the Bus Driver.
 Even the Crazy Cat Lady got a B-plot of her own.
 We are still waiting for episodes centric on Disco Stu, the Sea Captain, the Bumblebee Man, Moleman, and many many others though.